cysouw/diathesis/text/c06_adverbials.md

 ### [ Np | NA ] Applicative + resultative adverbial {#sec:adverbials-applicative}

 This appears to be the most productive kind of diathesis with a resultative adverbial.
 An optional prepositional phrase of an intransitive verb like *niesen* 'to sneeze' [@next a] is reformulated as an accusative with the resultative adverbial, here *voll 'full' [@next b].
 There are many different adverbials that induce this diatheses.
-The list presented below is in no way complete, but should be seen as a set of examples.
+The list presented below is in no way complete, but should just be seen as a set of random examples.
+With transitive verbs the addition of such resultative adverbs mostly does not lead to any role-remapping (see [@sec:adverbials-transitive-resultative]).

 ::: ex
 a.
 Ich niese (in das Taschentuch).